Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

 All colours, ratios and opacities adhere to Google’s Material Design and pass the Web Content Accessibility Guidelines (WCAG) and Colour Contrast Checker.

-We used pink because blue is ubiquitous in dark mode palettes and is energy intensive.
-Pink is one of MEK’s brand colours and is uncommon in brands in our industry and advocacy space, and unique to us.
-Also, it’s fun.
+We used pink because blue is ubiquitous in dark mode palettes and energy intensive.
+Pink is Mek’s secondary brand colour and unique to us.
+Its use is uncommon for brands in our industry and the advocacy space.

 New website colour palette